webmachinelearning/webnn/explainer.md

 In the WebNN API, the [`MLOperand`](https://webmachinelearning.github.io/webnn/#api-mloperand) objects represent input, output, and constant multi-dimensional arrays known as [tensors](https://mathworld.wolfram.com/Tensor.html).
 The [`MLContext`](https://webmachinelearning.github.io/webnn/#api-mlcontext) defines a set of operations that facilitate the construction and execution of this computational graph.
 Such operations may be accelerated with dedicated hardware such as the GPUs, CPUs with extensions for deep learning, or dedicated ML accelerators.
 These operations defined by the WebNN API are required by [models](https://github.com/webmachinelearning/webnn/blob/master/op_compatibility/first_wave_models.md) that address key application use cases.
 Additionally, the WebNN API provides affordances to build a computational graph, compile the graph, execute the graph, and integrate the graph with other Web APIs that provide input data to the graph e.g. media APIs for image or video frames and sensor APIs for sensory data.
 Please see the [programming model overview](https://webmachinelearning.github.io/webnn/#programming-model-overview) for details.

-This [example](https://webmachinelearning.github.io/webnn/#examples) builds, compiles, and executes a graph comprised of three ops, takes four inputs and returns one output.
+The specification includes an [example](https://webmachinelearning.github.io/webnn/#examples) that builds, compiles, and executes a graph comprised of three ops, takes four inputs and returns one output.

 ## Key scenarios